 I have also been inspired to add in even more quality living history books for the weeks of homeschool when we need fewer textbooks and more real books.

 I have put some time into researching and finding children’s books that teach a variety of subjects.
-For our daughter’s 10th birthday, we gave her 10 books to celebrate each year of her life.
+For our daughter’s 10th birthday, we gave her 10 books with her name in the title to celebrate each year of her life.
 Some were just for fun, but many were educational.

 Bonus parenting tip: search Amazon for “children’s books about <child’s name here>” and see what is available.
 They make great gifts! (less common names are harder to find, of course)